aws-samples/eks-workshop/content/intermediate/241_pixie/prereqs.md

 EOF
 ```

-Use eksctl to create the new `pixie-demo-ng` Nodegroup:
+Use eksctl to create the new `pixie-demo-ng` node group:

 ```bash
 envsubst < clusterconfig.yaml | eksctl create nodegroup -f -